kevinnadar22/URL-Shortener-V2/README.md

 ## Bot Usage: <br><br>

 * `Droplink` - This bot can short links from telegram text, photo, document and button messages to droplink links with custom alias support.
-This bot can edit postes in channels also. <br><br>
+This bot can edit posts in channels too. <br><br>

-* `MDisk` - This bot will upload mdisk links to your account through API ID.
-Can be used in channels
+* `MDisk` - This bot will upload mdisk links to your account through API KEY.
+Can be used in channels too